interactive-sonification/pya/README.md

     pip install pya

-**Note**: pyA requires PyAudio, for playback and record, which in turn requires portaudio.
+**Note**: pya requires PyAudio, for playback and record, which in turn requires portaudio.
 Since PyAudio 0.2.11 has yet to fully support Python 3.7, you maybe encounter portaudio related error under Python 3.7.
 Lower versions of Python should be fine.
 A few solutions are:

 1. Anaconda can install non-python packages, so that the easiest way (if applicable) would be to